 How are merit-based scholarships awarded?

-Merit-based scholarships are granted through the Presidential Scholarship Program.
+Merit-based scholarships are granted through the Presidential Scholars and High Point Scholars Programs.

-Your child’s High Point University Undergraduate Admissions Application will serve as their Presidential Scholarship Application – there is no separate application that he/she will need to submit in order to be considered for the Presidential Scholarship Program.
+Your child’s High Point University Undergraduate Admissions Application will serve as their Presidential Scholars or High Point Scholars Application – there is no separate application that he/she will need to submit in order to be considered for the Programs.
 The undergraduate application is available here.